python-trio/trio/docs/source/reference-core.rst

       :param name: The name for this task.
 Only used for debugging/introspection
                    (e.g. ``repr(task_obj)``).
-If this isn't a string, :meth:`spawn` will try to make it one.
+If this isn't a string, :meth:`start_soon` will try to make it one.
 A common use case is if you're wrapping a function before spawning a new task, you might pass the original function as the ``name=`` to make debugging easier.
-      :return: the newly spawned task
-      :rtype trio.Task:
       :raises RuntimeError: If this nursery is no longer open (i.e. its ``async with`` block has
                             exited).

-   .. method:: start_soon(async_fn, *args, name=None)

-      Like :meth:`spawn`, but doesn't return the newly created task.

    .. method:: start(async_fn, *args, name=None)
       :async: